ammrat13/ammrat13.github.io/_posts/2021-01-15-writeup_csaw_2020_finals_eccentric.md

 @@d@@.

 This is a [discrete-log problem](https://wikipedia.org/wiki/Discrete_logarithm), which is hard to solve in general.
-In CTFs, however, there is generally some additional structure in place to make the problem easier.
+In CTFs, however, there's generally some additional structure in place to make the problem easier.
 For a challenge like this, they might use a weak elliptic curve --- a curve in some class for which there are known attacks.
-The challenge is often just finding and implementing that exploit, hence the low point value.
+The challenge is often just finding the exploit, hence the low point value.

 Indeed, that is the case here.
 Plugging @@E@@ into SageMath gives that the number of points on the elliptic curve @@\\#E@@ is equal to @@p@@.